lucasmeoli/PdM_workspace/practica_04_2/README.md

-# Practice 03
+# Practice 04 - Excercise 02
 ## Author
   Lucas Pablo Meoli

 ## Description
-Implement a software module to work with non-blocking delays using the functions created in Practice 2.
-Practice 2 involves adding functions to manage non-blocking delays, along with an example demonstrating the management of LEDs with various oscillation periods.
+This exercise focuses on implementing a program that changes the LED blink frequency between 100 ms and 500 ms each time the key is pressed.
+The program use the debounce functions from the API_debounce module and non-blocking delays from the API_delay module, as well as the read key function.